orunco/MegaLCS/README.md

 ## Why?

 Although the Longest Common Subsequence problem has been extensively studied, most classic algorithms have a time complexity of O(n²).
-While various optimized variants exist, such as Myers, they often come with assumptions or constraints that limit their ability to handle large-scale modifications.
+While various optimized variants exist, such as Myers(The Myers algorithm is very good, but it has a small drawback: it cannot be parallelized.), they often come with assumptions or constraints that limit their ability to handle large-scale modifications.
 In such cases, only the basic LCS algorithm can be applied.
 However, computing LCS for arrays of length 1 million on CPU is practically infeasible — GPU acceleration becomes essential.

 There has been extensive research in this area, but existing implementations tend to be complex, and more importantly, most related papers lack publicly available source code :(.

 My goal was to solve this real-world problem with a simple and practical implementation.
-After repeated derivation, I discovered (perhaps reinvented) and implemented a concise, and fully parallel solution.
-The key insight lies in computing `LeftTopWeight` without any data dependencies:
+After repeated derivations, I discovered (perhaps reinvented) and implemented a concise and fully parallel solution.
+The key insight lies in computing `LeftTopWeight` with data-independent operations:

 **int leftTopWeight = Math.Min(leftWeight, topWeight);**